 The highly trained and experienced dementia care experts at Absolute Companion Care offer a great solution to sundowning or other challenging behaviors.
 We’re available to take the night shift and help seniors engage in comforting and enjoyable activities when sleep eludes them, enabling family caregivers the chance to receive the rest they need.
 We even provide around-the-clock, live-in care to ensure older adults are safe and well cared for any time of day.

-As one of the most trusted home care services Towson and the surrounding areas, we’re here to help.
+As one of the most trusted providers of home care services in Towson and the surrounding areas, we’re here to help.
 Give us a call at 410-357-9640 any time and let us put together a customized plan of care to meet your particular needs, and improve quality of life for a senior you love.